girpas-ulg/spyfit/README.rst

 Copyright (C) Benoit Bovy, GIRPAS (Ulg) 2015.

 Licensed under the GNU General Public License (GPLv3_).
 See LICENSE.

-Some portions of this code have been inspired and/or modified from code written by Bavo Langerock.

 .. _GPLv3: http://www.gnu.org/licenses/gpl-3.0.fr.html